 Which people?
 Historians often talk of the ‘drivers’ or ‘prime movers’ of historical change as a way of explaining why things happened.
 Whether movements of peasants or the working class, or the influence of such groups as nobles, landowners, religious orders, intellectuals, government bureaucrats or the ‘men of capital’, these drivers of history are depicted as groups whose actions come to define an age, a period or a significant event or series of events.
 Prime movers in the history of a society have been seen as processes as much as specific groups of people, the Marxist concept of dialectical materialism being a good example, Adam Smith’s ‘invisible hand’ another.
 There are writers who have argued that one or other of groups or forces such as the working class, the masses, the multitude, the students, the colonised, the poor, the vanguard party, neighbourhood organisations, the intellectuals, the technocratic elites, the free market, the contradictions of capitalism, or some other identifiable group or force will be the bearers of historical salvation or progress.
 For a significant body of contemporary democratic theory it is the citizen and how states can experiment in increasing citizen participation in policy-making that is the focus.
 ‘Citizens’, persons from all walks of life, are the focus of attention, fostering their involvement in public policy processes being seen as a way of legitimising state decisions.

 It is not easy to find or create a dynamic political public sphere.
 In fact, its characteristics are ‘normative ideals’ more than widely observed facts.
 Much of what goes by the name of political debate or conversation in the mass media or on the internet does not live up to these ideals.
 Take the website called The Conversation for instance.
 Contributors to this website manage to talk past one another, airing opinions as if nobody else was in the room.
 There is no dialogue, no debate, no collective decision-making.
 Division and fragmentation of interests and priorities are the order of the day in the internet as a whole, and this state of affairs, the very antithesis of what happens when a public comes together to discuss the affairs of the day, is reproduced here among people—Australian academics—who could be showing us the way.
 Like the daily news bulletins from mainstream media sources which, for their part, give equal prominence to political issues, the latest murders, sporting events, the weather and intermittent commercial advertisements, The Conversation lulls us into a state of complacency and passivity.
-There is nothing for us to do except choose the next item from the smorgasbord of items on offer.7 I have yet to see a website that embodies a thoroughgoing, ongoing conversation, though the technology—especially the use of hyperlinks—seems eminently suitable for the task.
+There is nothing for us to do except choose the next item from the smorgasbord of items on offer. ((For a more extended analysis of this website and other issues raised in this essay, see Shapcott, G (2016), ‘Politics and survival’, unpublished paper)) I have yet to see a website that embodies a thoroughgoing, ongoing conversation, though the technology—especially the use of hyperlinks—seems eminently suitable for the task.

-A conversation about politics, in a democratic society, Christopher Lasch tells us, provides the opportunity for people to ‘go beyond their circle’, ‘… to mingle on an equal footing with persons from all realms of life, to gain access to larger currents of opinion, and to exercise the rights and duties of citizenship’.8 How much does the internet facilitate this, or bring together opponents on any particular political issue into a conversation over an extended period of time to make clear to one another, and the wider public, their differences?
+A conversation about politics, in a democratic society, Christopher Lasch tells us, provides the opportunity for people to ‘go beyond their circle’, ‘… to mingle on an equal footing with persons from all realms of life, to gain access to larger currents of opinion, and to exercise the rights and duties of citizenship’. ((Christopher Lasch (1996), The revolt of the elites and the betrayal of democracy, W. W. Norton & Company, New York, p.
+58)) How much does the internet facilitate this, or bring together opponents on any particular political issue into a conversation over an extended period of time to make clear to one another, and the wider public, their differences?
 The ‘information society’ and the ‘communications revolution’ might allow us to publish an article, send out a tweet or a blog, or get a soundbite in the mass media but can we organise the way we communicate with one another so that it more closely resembles what a genuine public sphere should look like?

 A citizen-led process

 There are many experiments in democratic renewal—with a concomitant renewal of a public sphere—being attempted nowadays under various names such as citizens’ juries, consensus conferences, planning cells, deliberative polls, study circles, participatory budgeting and national issues forums.
 Many if not most of these experiments are state-led.
 I have been wondering whether some of these experiments could be adapted and attempted on a citizen-led basis.
 What would a democratic, citizen-led public policy process look like or, in other words, in what ways could groups of citizens produce policies outside of frameworks initiated and funded by the state, who should be involved, how should they relate to one another, what steps should they follow, and how should they relate to the state or their representatives in the state?
-How might citizens coalesce in a voluntary manner within civil society to develop policies with terms of reference that they themselves formulate and how might they engage in a dialogue with the state on their own terms, that is, through forums of their choosing and making, not the state’s; how in short might they create a public sphere that provides them with a voice, a politically effective voice, in public affairs?9 By “politically effective” I mean a voice that counts, is one to be reckoned with, one able to put an issue on the political agenda, in the public spotlight, and keep it there, for years if necessary.
+How might citizens coalesce in a voluntary manner within civil society to develop policies with terms of reference that they themselves formulate and how might they engage in a dialogue with the state on their own terms, that is, through forums of their choosing and making, not the state’s; how in short might they create a public sphere that provides them with a voice, a politically effective voice, in public affairs? ((The kind of public sphere posited as a normative ideal by Habermas (1962).
+My essay here is about institutional forms rather than the historical conditions that might favour or inhibit such forms, which need to be analysed as well but that is beyond the scope of this short essay.))
+By “politically effective” I mean a voice that counts, is one to be reckoned with, one able to put an issue on the political agenda, in the public spotlight, and keep it there, for years if necessary.
 If the policies promoted by politically effective voices do not find their way into government policy quickly, there is nonetheless a loud and clear alternative, widely known with solid democratic credentials and ready to be implemented.
 This is not about supplanting the policy-making functions of the state in all areas of public policy; no organisation in civil society is going to be able to muster the resources to do that.
 Specific, critical issues that are felt to be poorly handled by the state will be the focus of citizen-led public policy.

 Suppose we were to adopt a planning cell approach in an attempt to develop a citizen-led national housing policy combined with a website design that complements this approach, and other adaptations.
 A group of no more than twenty-five citizens would meet face-to-face on a regular basis for a period of time, at the end of which they would be expected to come up with policy recommendations.
 They would hear the views of various experts, read written submissions from the wider public, listen to one another’s views and present their own views on what they have read and heard.
 The aim is to offer not ‘expert advice’ but the collective view of citizens who, having considered the views of both experts and others affected by the issues and having conferred with one another, are of the opinion that it would be in the public interest to have such and such a housing policy.